ThatsTheEnd/Easy.SequenceManager/readme.md

-# Easy Sequence Manager
+# Intention and Purpose of the Easy Sequence Manager

-The Easy Sequence Manager is a C# library designed to parse and execute sequences of steps and nested sub-sequences defined in JSON files.
-It handles the execution order of these sequences, including parallel and synchronous execution of steps.
+The intention of this C# sequencer or scheduler library is to serve as a standalone package that has control over the sequence of steps that have to be executed, but doesn't execute them on its own.
+To use this library, a different module that serves as orchestrator or brain of an application would call this Easy.SequenceManager to ask which step (or more precise: a series of parallel steps) should be executed next.
+If and when this next step is executed is then up to the orchestrator module.

 ## Features